 - don't have noisy elements (e.g., beepers, tower that crashes down) to avoid noise from games

 - In addition to these criteria, the games were tried out at first to see if they worked well and were popular in Board Game Buddies at its original school location.
-The games were also part of 4 Family Board Game Fun events at the library to get additional feedback from patrons as to whether they liked the game(s) and would like to see it in a collection.
+Many games were also part of 4 Family Board Game Fun events at the library to get additional feedback from patrons as to whether they liked the game(s) and would like to see it in a collection.

 QuickStart Instructions and Content Lists